Still have questions?

 Contact the Benefits Helpdesk

-The following information applies to all of your Veritas health care plans as indicated below and in the attached links to the required notices.
-If you have questions about any of these notices, please create an HR vHelp case.
+The following information applies to all of your Veritas health care plans as indicated below and in the links to the required notices.
+If you have questions about any of these notices, please create an HR vHelp request.

 Summaries of Benefits and Coverage